opentecr/opentecr/roadmap.md

 * identify just-published primary literature containing equilibrium measurements
   * already set-up: check a weekly PubMed notification
 * grade literature based on title and abstract, respectively, and after curation (aim: create a predictive model of "curation worthiness")
+* archive primary literature on Zenodo with restricted access (due to potential copyright infringement if access would not be restricted)

 _working on this_: @rgiessmann